 Adjacent to the Civic Center is Cowles Commons, home to the Crusoe Umbrella art sculpture, one of several seasonal Downtown painted pianos and an eye-catching artful lighting display by Jim Campbell, “Swirl.”
 Cowles Commons hosts many outdoor events in a park-like setting throughout the year.

 Just south within a short walk of the Historic Court District catch a game at Principal Park, a breathtaking minor league ballpark and home to the Iowa Cubs (AAA affiliate of the Chicago Cubs).
-Every Friday home game features a fireworks display which makes for a winning Downtown tradition.
+Every Friday home game features fireworks displays which makes for a winning Downtown tradition.

-A top attraction, the Science Center of Iowa and Blank IMAX Dome Theater, engages and inspires visitors of all ages.
+A top attraction, the Science Center of Iowa, engages and inspires visitors of all ages.

 An assortment of residential lofts and apartments perched above and throughout the Historic Court District encompass the live, work and play feel of the thriving Downtown DSM scene.

-The 4th + Court Hy-Vee grocery store and even more development slated, the Historic Court District is setting the standard for the future of Downtown DSM.
+The Fourth + Court Hy-Vee grocery store and even more development slated, the Historic Court District is setting the standard for the future of Downtown DSM.